Death toll from Iota slowly rises in Central America amid ongoing rescue efforts

 Numerous villages from northern Colombia to southern Mexico saw record rainfall swell rivers and trigger mudslides.
 Cities like the Honduran industrial hub of San Pedro Sula were also hit hard, with the city’s airport completely flooded and jetways looking more like docks, video posted on social media showed.

-Experts say the destruction caused by the unprecedented 2020 hurricane season in Central America could spur more migration out of the region, which is coping with insecurity and an economic crisis triggered by coronavirus pandemic-related lockdowns imposed earlier this year.
+Experts say the destruction caused by the unprecedented 2020 hurricane season in Central America could spur more migration out of a region already coping with insecurity and an economic crisis triggered by coronavirus pandemic-related lockdowns imposed earlier this year.

+“I think you’re going to be seeing an increase in migration month after month after month because of the compounding nature of this,” Giovanni Bassu, the regional representative for Central America for the UN Refugee Agency (UNHCR) told Reuters.

+“One storm after another is a very sad metaphor for the much broader phenomenon” driving migration out of northern Central America, he added.

 Our Standards: The Thomson Reuters Trust Principles.